Carina LundbyHospital Pharmacy Funen, Odense University Hospital

 The research unit is an expanding entity both in terms of affiliated researchers and scientific output.
 Its main research areas comprise clinical pharmacy and frailty among older patients as well as cross sectional research.
 Read more about it here.

-The unit is represented by professor, consultant, and Head of Research Jesper Ryg, who has published more than 75 peer-reviewed papers within the multiple aspects of geriatric medicine including use of medications, frailty, and end-of-life matters.
+The unit is represented by professor and consultant Jesper Ryg, who has published more than 100 peer-reviewed papers within the multiple aspects of geriatric medicine including use of medications, frailty, and end-of-life matters.

 The department houses an internationally recognized pharmacoepidemiology unit that has existed for 30 years and currently comprise around 30 people, doing both methodological and applied research mainly within drug safety.
 Read more about it here.